oelarnes/spells/README.md

 - Is fully typed, linted, and statically analyzed for support of advanced IDE features
 - Provides optional enums for all base columns and built-in extensions, as well as for custom extension parameters
 - Uses Polars expressions to support second-stage aggregations and beyond like game-weighted z-scores with one call to summon
-- Tested on MacOS, Linux, and Windows
+- Works on MacOS, Linux, and Windows

 ## summon